 Call Our Atlanta Workers’ Compensation Lawyer

 If you were injured at work, you need to make sure that you get the benefits and compensation that you deserve.
 If you are no longer able to perform your original job, there may be some alternatives.
-Contact our experienced Georgia workers’ compensation attorneys at The Bader Law Firm for a free case evaluation.
+Contact our experienced Georgia workers’ compensation attorneys at Bader Scott Injury Lawyers for a free case evaluation.

 Seth Bader is an Auto accident, Workers Compensation and Personal Injury Attorney who practices in Atlanta, Rome, Savannah, Norcross, Carrollton, Georgia.
 He graduated from Florida State University College of Law, and has been practicing law for 14 years.
 Seth Bader believes in fighting for the injured.
 Learn more about his experience by clicking here.